0xdials/subrain/README.md

 ## dependencies

-sublist3r
+*sublist3r

-assetfinder
+*assetfinder

-httprobe
+*httprobe

-anew
+*anew

-probably more by the time this is done.
+*probably loads more by the time this thing is done.

 ## usage